 Photograph - Photograph

-Chinese Goose Branta- Head shot of Chinese Goose showing its unusually shaped head.
+Chinese Goose Branta- This photograph by Lisa Phillips.
+Head shot of Chinese Goose showing its unusually shaped head.
 The Chinese Goose is a breed of domesticated goose descended from the wild Swan Goose.
-Chinese geese differ from the wild birds in much larger size (up to 5–10 kg in males, 4–9 kg in females), and in having an often strongly developed basal knob on the upper side of the bill.
+Chinese geese differ from the wild birds in much larger size , and in having an often strongly developed basal knob on the upper side of the bill.
 The knob at the top of the beak is more prominent on males than females.
-By 6–8 weeks of age, the knob is already pronounced enough that it can be used for sexing.
+By 6 to 8 weeks of age, the knob is already pronounced enough that it can be used for sexing.
 Chinese geese are a close cousin of the African goose, a heavier breed also descended from the Swan Goose.

 February 19th, 2012

 Viewed 282 Times - Last Visitor from Gunzenhausen, 02 - Germany on 03/09/2015 at 8:17 AM